cwooldridge1/trpc/www/docs/client/links/httpBatchStreamLink.md

 ### React Native

-Receiving the stream relies on the `TextDecoder` and `TextDecoderStream` APIs, which is not available in React Native.
+Receiving the stream relies on the `TextDecoder`, `WritableStream` and `TextDecoderStream` APIs, which is not available in React Native.
 If you still want to enable streaming, you need to polyfill those.

 ## Compatibility (server-side)